3-Common/technical-interview/README.md

     - Flag: Display the country flag.
     - Country Name: Display the official name of the country.
     - Population: Display the total population.
-  - Ensure the fetchDataWithTimeout function does not execute console.log('Check 2') until the data is fully fetched and rendered.
+  - Ensure the fetchDataHandler function does not execute console.log('Check 2') until the data is fully fetched and rendered.

+### 3. Attach Event Listener to Button
+  - Ensure that clicking the "Fetch Data" button triggers the fetchDataWithTimeout function.

+### 4. Testing & Validation
   - Implement proper error handling:
     - Display an error message in #errorContainer if the request fails.
     - Hide the data container when an error occurs.
     - Log error details in the console.

-### 3. Attach Event Listener to Button
-  - Ensure that clicking the "Fetch Data" button triggers the fetchDataWithTimeout function.

 ### 5. Testing & Validation
   - Run the project and click the "Fetch Data" button.
   - Ensure that the API data is correctly displayed.
-  - Open the browser console and verify that console.log('Check 2') only executes after the data is displayed.
+  - Open the browser console and verify that console.log('Check 2') only executes after the data is displayed AKA console.log('Check 1').
   - Simulate an API failure (e.g., modify the URL temporarily) and confirm that the error handling works as expected.

 ### Submission Requirements
-Push your completed code to your assigned repository.
+Push your completed code to a new branch called "feature-branch-1".
-Ensure all code follows best practices and is well-structured.
-Submit the repository link for review.

-Bonus: If you want to challenge yourself, modify the UI to allow users to input a country name dynamically and fetch data accordingly.

 Good luck!